 The administration, faculty and staff of Restoration Academy are committed to meeting individual students at their point of need, providing the instruction, curriculum, activities and direction to help them fulfill their potential.
 The school’s most celebrated outcomes include seeing students overcome the potentially destructive lifestyles associated with fatherlessness, functional illiteracy, addiction, abuse and incarceration.

-The Ronnie Noojin Race to the Courthouse is an annual 5K run sponsored by Hare Wynn and other organizations.
-The event is named for the late Ronnie Noojin, a Hare Wynn partner and past president of the Birmingham Bar Association.
+The Ronnie Noojin/Jere White Race to the Courthouse is an annual 5K run sponsored by Hare Wynn and other organizations.
+The event is named for the late Ronnie Noojin, a Hare Wynn partner and past president of the Birmingham Bar Association and Jere White, another prominent Birmingham lawyer, who died for too young after a valiant fight against cancer.
 Proceeds from the Race to the Courthouse benefit the charitable activities of the YMCA of Birmingham.